 This Hadith regarding Ghazwa-e-Hind is narrated by Hazrat Subban (R.A.) states:

 “Two groups amongst my Ummah would be whom Allah has freed from fire; one group would fight against India & the Second would be that who would accompany Isa Ibn-e-Maryam(A.S.)”.

-It has been also quoted by Imam Ahmad (R.A) in his ‘Musnad’ and Imam Nisai (R.A) in his ‘Musnad’.
+It has been also quoted by Imam Ahmad (R.A) in ‘Musnad’ and Imam Nisai (R.A) in his ‘Musnad’.
 Besides, these ‘Musnads’ are added into the ‘Sihah Sitta’.

-Mainly, the Hadith asserts that two groups of Muslims have been listed free from Hellfire; the group 1 includes people who would wage war against India, and the group 2 would follow Hazrat Issa (A.S).
+Mainly, the Hadith asserts that two groups of Muslims have been listed free from Hellfire; group 1 includes people who would wage war against India, and group 2 would follow Hazrat Issa (A.S).
 Hazrat Issa’s (A.S) all companions would not have followed him (a.s) at the same time, rather the comrades would have joined Hazrat Issa (A.S) at different periods.

 This saying of Prophet Muhammad (Peace Be Upon Him) is clearly stating the battle against India or the non-believers living in the region.
 Moreover, these notables of Islam have also quoted the above hadith in their respective ambits Imam Bukhari (r.a) in ‘Al Tareekh Al Kabeer’; Tibrani; Behqi; Ibn-e-Kaseer; Al-Imam Welmi; Imam Syuti; Imam Mazi; Ibn-e-Asaakar in ‘History of Damascus.